groverlynn/squirrel/INSTALL.md

 export BOOST_ROOT="path_to_boost" # required
-export DEV_ID="Your Apple ID name" # include this to codesign, optional export BUILD_UNIVERSAL=1 # set to build universal binary export PLUM_TAG=":preset” # or ":extra", optional, build with a set of plum formulae export ARCHS='arm64 x86_64' # optional, if not defined, only active arch is used export MACOSX_DEPLOYMENT_TARGET='13.0' # optional, lower version than 13.0 is not tested and may not work properly
+export DEV_ID="Your Apple ID name" # include this to codesign, optional export BUILD_UNIVERSAL=1 # set to build universal binary export PLUM_TAG=":preset" # or ":extra", optional, build with a set of plum formulae export ARCHS='arm64 x86_64' # optional, if not defined, only active arch is used export MACOSX_DEPLOYMENT_TARGET='13.0' # optional, lower version than 13.0 is not tested and may not work properly
 ```